iAverages/SkinsAPI/README.md

 `/v1/head/:name` - Returns the head of the player.
 `/v1/body/:name` - Returns the 2d version of the players full body, as if you was facing them in game.
 [Example](https://skins.danielraybone.com/v1/body/iAverage)
-`/v1/cape/:name` - Returns the users first cape (Doesn't include Optifine capes) `/v1/bust/:name` - Returns the bust of the players skin (Top half of the skin) [Example](https://skins.danielraybone.com/v1/bust/iAverage)
-`/v1/render/body/:name` - Returns a 3d render of the players full body.
+`/v1/cape/:name` - Returns the users first cape (Doesn't include Optifine capes) `/v1/render/body/:name` - Returns a 3d render of the players full body.
 [Example](https://skins.danielraybone.com/v1/render/body/iAverage)
 `/v1/render/head/:name` - Returns a 3d render of the players head.
 [Example](https://skins.danielraybone.com/v1/render/head/iAverage)